guyjames/guyja/content/about.md

 Other interests are meditation, or what might be called Non-Dual Awakening, walking in the mountains, and playing and listening to all kinds of music.
 If you read some blog entries you will get a picture of what I am up to and what I am into.

 I am on Mastodon @guyjames@social.coop (and the surveillance capitalism networks too).

+You can see a selection of my photography at [photos.guyjames.com](https://photos.guyjames.com/).